 - Thank You: “Thank you for taking the time to help me with this project.”

 - Praise: “That was a fantastic idea!”

-- Recognition: “I noticed that you stayed late to help us finish the project.”
+- Recognition: “I noticed you stayed late to help us finish the project.”

 According to a study by the Harvard Business Review, 79% of people surveyed say that they would work harder if their efforts were recognized.

 Expressing gratitude encourages others by giving them your undivided attention.
-And this language can be communicated through active listening, face-to-face meetings, taking a walk together, or joining them for lunch.
+And this language can be communicated through active listening, face-to-face meetings, walking together, or joining them for lunch.